musicterms/MusicTerms.GitHub.io/terms/conditions.md

 ## 5. Licenses

-The AlphaBrate Pure Experience Development License (APED)
+The AlphaBrate Pure Experience License (APEL)

 AlphaBrate is committed to delivering a clear web experience, free from advertisements and distractions.
-All teams and projects under AlphaBrate are mandated to adhere to the APED License, which ensures that our applications remain no advertisements and distracting elements.
+All teams and projects under AlphaBrate are mandated to adhere to the APEL License, which ensures that our applications remain no advertisements and distracting elements.

 The usage of our applications is entirely free of charge.
 The development process is collaborative, involving thorough discussions and mutual agreements.
-Permissions are granted to anyone who finish reading the APED License as a sign of agreement to your rights and responsibilities:
+Permissions are granted to anyone who finish reading the APEL License as a sign of agreement to your rights and responsibilities:

 - You have the right to use the application for any purpose, including commercial purposes.